Hawke’s Bay born and bred, Ros founded the Leg-Up Trust in 2002 (incorporated in 2003) when it grew out of her horse trekking business in Te Awanga.

 Proud mother of two daughters, both of whom are horse mad and one of whom also works for Leg-Up, Sandy plays a dual role, with the office administration being her main focus.
 She has had her own horses for many years and enjoys sharing this interest with the people who come to Leg-Up.
 Her other passion is working with plants.

-Allan is in charge of mucking out the paddocks daily and also keeping the machinery up and running as well as general maintenance of the property.
+Allan is in charge of keeping the tools, gear and machinery up and running as well as general maintenance of the property.

 Leg-Up operates mainly through the goodwill of volunteers, and we have a great team of people doing their bit for a few hours each week.